 Engineered growth factor 'glue' could help wounds heal faster

-This Jan.
-24, 2006 file photo shows a laboratory mouse as it looks over the gloved hand of a technician at the Jackson Laboratory, in Bar Harbor, Maine.
-(AP Photo/Robert F. Bukaty, File)
+A laboratory mouse looks over the gloved hand of a technician at the Jackson Laboratory, in Bar Harbor, Maine, Jan.
+24, 2006.
+(AP / Robert F. Bukaty)

 Published Saturday, February 22, 2014 6:58PM EST